aumartinez/php-template/README.md

 # php-template

-An example of PHP templating techniques
+An example of PHP templating techniques for static HTML

 ## Creating the template